bento-platform/bento/docs/migrating_to_13.md

 ```

-## 5. Re-ingest data
+## 5. Re-ingest variant data

 Since the concept of 'tables' has been removed from Bento v13;
-data re-ingestion will be required for all datasets via the UI.
+data re-ingestion will be required for all variant data via the UI.

+It would be wise to first remove the Gohan Elasticsearch volume to
+clean up old variant data on the VM.